csb324/eleventy-obsidian-ninareth/notes/Tim Notes/Tim Notes.md

 Finn cooks poorly and freya does manual labor.

 Teld comes by, inspects our wounds for a long time, and gives us the OK to heal to half.

 # 114

+We fought the ELA

+# 115

+Professor!
+Please help me with my book.
+Need poison from common animal that would last and debilitate but not kill.
+Must persist in water.

+Finn / Magister talk:
+- [[Magister]] talked about it being good that Finn is making the society they built crumble.
+Unclear if he's talking about just Eberron or broader humanity.
+- [[Vask]] "took a tumble."
+Took a flying potion and jumped from the airship.
+Gone for 4 days.
+Said they shouldn't go to Zalev for a while.
+- They're Planning to be in New Fairhaven in a few weeks, maybe months, for a conference with some people.
+"Bultikan" (name approximation) has something she is interested in that could give her insight into how better utilize her abilities.
+- Finn says that [[Mhrhaal]] is there
+- Finn asks about the [[Cliff Burbank|Colonel Burbank]].
+Magister doesn't know him well but has heard good things.
+- "I slept with Rez."
+Left a good review but not his type.

+# 118
+Chromatic orb
+Frost fingers
+Blur
+Hold person
+Lightning Bolt
+Stinking Cloud
+Banishment
+Stormsphere
+Cloud Kill

+- Leiutenant ambassador
+- Diplomatic core
+- 2nd division
+- 4 years, 3 outside of Ebberron under tutelage of another ambassador
+- In first 2 years, 9 months required in Ebberron
+- Commission of 50 gp a month, 20 set aside to purchase apartments in Jezeten upon completion of ambassadorship
+- Dated when arrived at chateaux

+131
+- Met Stradvarth Coldseeker, seems cool.
+	- Underlings
+		- Pvt Norwath - Human
+		- Pvt Hralk - Arakokra
+		- Cpl Kevgotin - Human
+- Take crazy police vehicle through Highground, into Dharinov district
+	- Dharinov is very spacious
+	- City guard
+- Jehneim Bastienev - Duchess' Chaimberlain
+- Meeting with Duchess
+	- People on her level
+		- Unknown
+		- Colvia
+		- Duchess
+		- Teld
+		- Unknown
+		- Coldseeker
+	- People also down with us
+		- Sienna
+		- Trisha
+		- Dania
+		- Others from Cliff's
+	-